 🌟 Student Performance Table: Sortable columns that display the student's name, submission date, score & percentage (points-based), performance level (item) breakdown (standards-based), email address, school (site), and grade level.

-🌟 Individual Student Performance: The ability to see details for an individual student's assessment including scores/performance levels and answers for each question and time to complete.
+🌟 Individual Student Performance: The ability to see details for an individual student's assessment including scores/performance levels and answers for each question and time to complete (time to complete is for Simple assessments only).

 🌟 Improved Item Analysis: A table showing a detailed breakdown of the performance of each item/question/descriptor on the assessment, including sortable columns with information like percent correct, number correct and incorrect, number of students that choose each answer, average score per question, and question type.
 There is also an individual item analysis that contains information like breakdown of answer choices and average time to complete.